-The new library, designed by award-winning architecture team of Adjaye Associates and Wiencek Associates opened on June 19, 2012 with Mayor Gray and other city officials at a ribbon cutting ceremony.
+The new library, designed by award-winning architecture team of Adjaye Associates and Wiencek Associates opened on June 19, 2012.

 Jair Lynch Development Partners served as the development manager for the construction project.
 As part of the construction project, the Library partnered with the D.C.
 Department of Local Small Business Development to launch a new Mentor-Protege program.
 The program identifies small certified local businesses to be mentored by larger businesses with the goal of creating more opportunities for small firms to work on government contracts.
 Hess Construction served as the mentor to Broughton Construction Company, LLC to build the new Francis Gregory Library.